lionheart/python-restmapper/README.rst

 .. _version: https://pypi.python.org/pypi/restmapper

 python-restmapper is a tool that makes writing RESTful API clients a breeze.
 It removes all of the complexity with writing API-specific code, and lets you focus all your energy on the important stuff.
-Restmapper will even parse JSON and XML objects and display them nicely, based on a declarative format you provide for each API you integrate with.
+Using Python-Requests, RestMapper will parse JSON and display them nicely, based on a declarative format you provide for each API you integrate with.

 Installation